 (Bender and Gray, 1998).

-Create an action plan to examine key questions about improving student learning outcomes in a specific discipline area using your own course and teaching practice, informed by the research of others, to build your SoTL plan.
+Create an action plan to examine key questions about improving learning outcomes in a specific discipline area using your own professional practice, informed by the research of others, to build your SoTL plan.

 - Explore key characteristics of SoTL.

 - Identify instructional practices or teaching strategies from your own discipline that you would like to explore or test within your own courses.